natxanss/TeleBot/README.md

 - Only two of the environment variables are mandatory.
 - This is because of `telethon.errors.rpc_error_list.ApiIdPublishedFloodError`
-    - `APP_ID`:   You can get this value from https://my.telegram.org
+    - `APP_ID`:   Dapatkan dari https://my.telegram.org
-    - `API_HASH`:   You can get this value from https://my.telegram.org
+    - `API_HASH`:   Dapatkan dari https://my.telegram.org
 - The userbot will not work without setting the mandatory vars.

 # Disclaimer